Chxnedu/Linux-Repo/Kubernetes/commands.md

 to make sure that a pod is only deployed on a particular node, you can use a node selector. add the `nodeSelector` parameter to the spec section of the definition file followed by the key-value pair used to identify the node

-**node affinity** is similar to selector, but with more functionality. look in the pod spec template to see how to use
+**node affinity** is similar to selector, but with more functionality. look in the pod spec template to see how to use. the `value` parameter can contain a list of values, and the `operator` parameter has specific operators you can use. refer to [documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity)